quyuan01/pdf-extract-bench/README.md

 - The special exam paper subset consists of Watermark, text in Graphics;
 - The altas subset included PDF files contain a large number of images on a single page.
 - The notes subset consists of students' handwritten notes in nine subjects, including 48 PDF files.
-- The courseware contains PDF files converted from PPT, including 87 PDF files;
+- The courseware contains PDF files converted from PPT, including 87 PDF files, and its background is colorful;

 # Results